 The best sales people know the secret that I am going to divulge to you now: *everything* is sales.
 Every time you have been hired for a job, gotten people to help you sell cookies for your kid’s band camp or even gotten a retweet on twitter, you have sold something.

 When people do business with you, they are extending a symbiotic representation of who they either are or aspire to be.
 They believe in you/your product or service so much that they are willing to exchange energy for it.
-They co-opt and incorporate their worth with what you offer.
+They co-opt and incorporate their worth into and as part of what you offer.

 This exchange of energy may be manifested as political will, clout (or Klout), money, influence… any number of things.
 In order to learn how to accumulate “sales,” there are certain actions you must take.